-Read more on cat-toys.
+Read more on cat toys.

 Bringing Kitty Home

 Always bring a kitten or cat in a secure cat carrier.
 Never let the cat loose in the car or carry her in your arms into your home.
 Even the most docile cat can suddenly become frightened and claw her way out of your arms.
-The carrier makes kitty feel more secure - she can look at the outside world while being protected from it.
+The carrier makes kitty feel more secure—she can look at the outside world while being protected from it.

-As you enter your home, avoid having excited family members greet the newcomer with loud voices and attempts to touch or hold it.
+As you enter your home, avoid having excited family members greet the newcomer with loud voices and attempt to touch or hold it.
 Introductions can be made later on when the cat is more relaxed.
 This is especially true if you have other pets.
 Ignore their curiosity and walk with the carrier straight into the sanctuary room.

-Once at the room, put the carrier down in a corner and open its hatch.
+Once in the room, put the carrier down in a corner and open its hatch.
 Then get out of the room and let the cat get out of the carrier in her own time and explore the room.
 The cat's first priority is getting to know the new territory.
 Only after she's comfortable in the room, will she be able to meet and positively interact with people and other animal inhabitants of her new place.

 Check on her every few hours to see how she is doing.
 Some cats will walk out of the carrier and make themselves at home within minutes.
 Others will take a few hours or even days before they feel comfortable enough to welcome you when you come.
 As long as the cat is eating, drinking, and using the litter box, you're doing fine.

 If the cat is particularly timid, you may need to make an extra effort to integrate her into the household.
-Spend several hours a day (or as long as you can) befriending the cat.
+Spend several hours a day (or as long as possible) befriending the cat.
 Sit on the floor in the room and try feeding her baby food from a spoon.
-You can also try coaxing her into some interactive playtime (especially effective with kittens).
+You can also try coaxing her into interactive playtime (especially effective with kittens).
 Talk to her gently and calmly, and, with time, she should start feeling more secure when you are around.

-If the cat appears to be confident and looking for human interaction, allow other family members to come in and share some quality time getting to know the new cat.
+If the cat appears confident and looking for human interaction, allow other family members to come in and share some quality time getting to know the new cat.
 Do not let other cats or dogs into the room at this stage, because this can be very stressful for all animals involved.

-Read more on cat-carriers.
+Read more on cat carriers.

 When you sense that the cat feels safe in her room (usually after a few days to a week), open the door and let her explore the rest of the house.

-This is best done at times when there are few people around and you have the time to patiently supervise kitty's first tour of the house.
+This is best done at times when there are few people around, and you have the time to patiently supervise kitty's first tour of the house.
 Don't forget to close the windows and doors!